rstudio/rmarkdown/authoring_shiny.md

 ## Getting Started

-### Prerequisites

-R Markdown interactive documents require the most recent version of RStudio (v0.98.932) so be sure to [update RStudio](http://www.rstudio.com/ide/download/preview) before trying out these features.
-If you are not using RStudio then you should install the latest version of Shiny from CRAN (v0.10.0) as well as install the R Markdown package from GitHub as detailed [here](https://github.com/rstudio/rmarkdown#installation).

 ### Creating an Interactive Document

 To create a new interactive document open the **New R Markdown** dialog in RStudio and choose to create a document with the "Shiny Document" template: